Lily-L-Lane/CS3200_Assignment5/README.md

-The queries are named as follows: with "A5" meaning assignment 5 and "Q" refering to "Query" followed by the corresponding number.
-The json file names are self explainitory.
+The queries are named as follows: "Q" refering to "Query" followed by the corresponding number.
+The json file names are self-explanatory.